sagemath/sage/src/doc/en/thematic_tutorials/numerical_sage/mpi4py.rst

     else if my rank is n+1:
        ....

-Each processes looks for what it's supposed to do (specified by its rank) and processes can send data and receive data.
-Lets give an example.
-Create a script with the following code in a file mpi_1.py
+Each process looks for what it's supposed to do (specified by its rank), and processes can send data and receive data.
+Let's give an example.
+Create a script with the following code in a file ``mpi_1.py``

 ..
 CODE-BLOCK:: python